 - Theoretical discussions on the nature and relevance (or not) of peasant farming and politics in the context of globalisation and recent struggles from below

 - The contested production of food, control over food, food production systems

 - Private-led quality standards, certification, social and sustainability standards,

 - Vertical integration within commodity chains and implications for the creation and appropriation of value, emerging forms of organising production and pricing,

 - Capital upstream and downstream from agriculture, market integration, the financialisation of agriculture.

-- Labour and migration, remittances and agriculture, social protection and employment schemes, informality and rural livelihoods.
+- Moving out of agriculture?
+Labour and migration, remittances and agriculture, social protection and employment schemes, informality and rural livelihoods.

 - Land reform, land restitution and redistribution, unpacking community and customary structures

 - Conflicts over land, land grabs and large-scale land acquisition, the development of flex-crops and agrofuels.

 - Inequalities and gender, generational, caste and race politics in agrarian formations